JessieArr/dancers-code-blog/_posts/2019/2019-05-23-on-the-end-of-game-of-thrones.md

 ## The Game of Thrones

-Conveniently, Cersei Lannister spells this one out for us very explicitly in [this scene](https://www.youtube.com/watch?v=ucB4UrhI-3w) from Season 1: "When you play the Game of Thrones, you win, or you die.
+Conveniently, Cersei Lannister spells this one out for us very explicitly in [this scene](https://www.youtube.com/watch?v=ucB4UrhI-3w) from Season 1:

+> "When you play the Game of Thrones, you win, or you die.
 There is no middle ground."
+>
+> \- Cersei Lannister

 This is demonstrating the very fatalistic view of the will to power that seems to be common among the lords and ladies of Westeros: if you want power, you either kill your competition, or you are killed by them.
 Even the throne itself is a symbol for this.

 ## The Iron Throne, the Seven Kingdoms, the Iron Price

 Iron is used in the series as a symbol for brutal conquest - imposing one's will on others by force.
-The iron throne is forged from the swords of the conquered: "_The breath of the greatest dragon forged the Iron Throne...the swords of the vanquished, a thousand of them, melted together like so many candles..._" - Viserys Targaryen.
+The iron throne is forged from the swords of the conquered:

+> "_The breath of the greatest dragon forged the Iron Throne...the swords of the vanquished, a thousand of them, melted together like so many candles..._"
+>
+> \- Viserys Targaryen.

 In the books, Aegon I even says that the throne was made of swords on purpose: a reminder that one should never sit easy on the throne.
 Those who have conquered can yet become the conquered.
 The fact that Westeros is referred to as the Seven Kingdoms is itself a reference to the fact that the nation was forged through conquest.